 Today I cringe as I write this, wondering what could have been going through Arnold Newman’s mind as he submitted himself to some little twerp’s inane interrogation.
 But the voice, though hesitant, was formal, polite, almost pleasant.
 Arnold Newman agreed to send me his portfolio.

-I don’t remember what I started with.
-It could be some simple text editor, notepad-like.
-But quickly, I transitioned to Adobe Illustrator, as my mean to design the resume.
+I started with a simple text editor, writing things.
+Then I transitioned to Adobe Illustrator, as my mean to design the resume.

 I like working with materials as soon as possible.
 While I understand that the information is the centrepiece of the design, some structure is born while working with the material.
 To me, it’s inseparable.